 …isn’t sure about your role in addressing racial justice, but you’re curious to learn more

-…is an educator or employer who wants to increase racial equity in your classroom, school, or workplace
+…is an educator or employer who wants to decrease white supremacy and increase racial justice in your classroom, school, or workplace

 Who is this not a good fit for?